BenGale93/cli-diary/README.md

 ```

 The path is optional and if not provided the new `diary/` folder will be
 created in the current directory.
+You can also pass an optional `--prefix`
+flag.
+The value provided to this will be used to prefix you diary file names.
+By default `diary` is used a prefix, see more below.

 ## Configuration